ir-nlp-csui/NgokoKrama/README.md

 This study was supported by the Faculty of Computer Science, Universitas Indonesia

 ## Research Paper
+This dataset was intended for Indonesian-Javanese Krama machine translation task by evaluating three pretrained language models.
 This work will be presented at IALP 2025.